Index · Directives systemd 257

 FailureAction=, SuccessAction=

 Configure the action to take when the unit stops and enters a failed state or inactive state.
 Takes one of none, reboot, reboot-force, reboot-immediate, poweroff, poweroff-force, poweroff-immediate, exit, exit-force, soft-reboot, soft-reboot-force, kexec, kexec-force, halt, halt-force and halt-immediate.
 In system mode, all options are allowed.
-In user mode, only none, exit, exit-force, soft-reboot and soft-reboot-force are allowed.
+In user mode, only none, exit, and exit-force are allowed.
 Both options default to none.

 If none is set, no action will be triggered. reboot causes a reboot following the normal shutdown procedure (i.e. equivalent to systemctl reboot). reboot-force causes a forced reboot which will terminate all processes forcibly but should cause no dirty file systems on reboot (i.e. equivalent to systemctl reboot -f) and reboot-immediate causes immediate execution of the reboot(2) system call, which might result in data loss (i.e. equivalent to systemctl reboot -ff).
 Similarly, poweroff, poweroff-force, poweroff-immediate, kexec, kexec-force, halt, halt-force and halt-immediate have the effect of powering down the system, executing kexec, and halting the system respectively with similar semantics. exit causes the manager to exit following the normal shutdown procedure, and exit-force causes it terminate without shutting down services.
 When exit or exit-force is used by default the exit status of the main process of the unit (if this applies) is returned from the service manager.
 However, this may be overridden with FailureActionExitStatus=/SuccessActionExitStatus=, see below. soft-reboot will trigger a userspace reboot operation. soft-reboot-force does that too, but does not go through the shutdown transaction beforehand.